hutchcrowley/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+An adaptive web site sets media query break-points at certain hard-coded pixel widths to allow the elements on the web page to move around, and adapt, to different viewport sizes.
+The difference between that and a fully responsive is that a fully responsive site uses hard-coded pixel dimensions in the first parent, in addition to media qheries and percentages to achieve a layout that is consistent across most screen sizes.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first design is the ph

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?